Constants for media control intents.

 send control requests to initiate play, pause, resume, or stop media items and receive

 Each remote media playback action is conducted within the scope of a session.
 Sessions are used to prevent applications from accidentally interfering with one another because at most one session can be valid at a time.

-enqueue actions which have the side-effect of creating a new session if none is provided as argument.
+actions which have the side-effect of creating a new session if none is provided

 When a new session is created, the previous session is invalidated and any ongoing media playback is stopped before the requested action is performed.
 Any attempt to use an invalidated session will result in an error.
 (Protocol implementations are encouraged to aggressively discard information associated with invalidated sessions since it is no longer of use.)

 Each session is identified by a unique session id that may be used to control the session using actions such as pause, resume, stop and end session.